segmentio/segment-docs/src/getting-started/04-full-install.md

 A Track call is the most basic type of call, and can represent any type of event.
 Page and Screen are similar and are triggered by a user viewing a page or screen, however Page calls can come from both web and mobile-web views, while Screen calls *only* occur on mobile devices.
 Because of the difference in platform, the context information collected is very different between the two types of calls.

 > success ""
-> **Tip**!
-Segment recommends that you always use the Page and Screen calls when recording a page-view, rather than creating a "Page Viewed" Track event, because the Page/Screen calls automatically collect much better context information.
+> Segment recommends that you always use the Page and Screen calls when recording a page-view, rather than creating a "Page Viewed" Track event, because the Page/Screen calls automatically collect more contextual information.

 ## Anatomy of a Segment message